SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 Generational GCs are not optimized for applications with a substantial number of long-lived objects.
 Instead, they are specifically configured for applications where objects tend to die young.
 We discussed with Pharo experts about Pharo’s GC implementation details.
-With this internal knowledge of Pharo’s GC implementation and the DataFrame internals, we chose the a custom GC parameters.
+With this internal knowledge of Pharo’s GC implementation and the DataFrame internals, we chose custom GC parameters.
-We chose by hand this custom GC parameters that we knew will increase the heap size and reduce the number of garbage collections.
+We chose by hand these custom GC parameters that we knew will increase the heap size and reduce the number of garbage collections.
 The Pharo GC has 4 available customizable parameters.
 In Pharo, the heap size can be seen as the sum of the new and the old space.
 One can control the heap size by tuning these customizable GC parameters.